Antisunny/FreqUsedCustomCmds/RNA-seq/R-diagrams/scatter_volcano_plot.md

-#Plot Volcano Plot using R packages
+#Plot Scatter and Volcano Plot using R packages

 ## Using `ggplot`
 The code below available [here](./scatter_volcano_plot.R)